Give

 (Our Story)

-The Table Collective emerged from a question, asked together in a living room in Pasadena in summer of 2023: if we could do anything, create any kind of community that we want, what would it look like?
+The Table Collective emerged from a question, asked together in a living room in Pasadena in summer of 2023:

 This began a process of deeply listening to our own hearts, desires, and possibilities for a vibrant, integrated creative and spiritual life.